jmayanja33/predicting-mlb-attendance/README.md

 This data is then all put together with `clean_data.py` which creates two csv files `cleaned_current_markets_data.csv` and `cleaned_new_markets.csv`.
 These csv files contain all attendance, valuation, and housing/income data (the former for the current markets, and the latter for the potential new markets).

 Finally `split_data.py` splits these two csv files into a training and a test set using a rotation.
 70% of the data went to the training set, and the remaining 30% to the test set.
 The training and test sets can be found in `Data/SplitData`.

-## Location Clustering
-Code Description

 ## Attendance Clustering
 All data in this section can be found in `Models/Clustering`.